Seek the Lord and his strength; seek his presence continually!

 If it is a pastor my husband used to work with, a friend of his from high school, or someone he has failed to introduce me to - I am Wally’s wife.

-If it is teacher at my daughters’ elementary or high schools, one of their friend’s parents, or even one of their peers - I am Riley’s, Piper’s and Eliza’s mom.
+If it is teacher at one of my daughters’ schools, one of their friend’s parents, or even one of their peers - I am Riley’s, Piper’s and Eliza’s mom.

-If it is an old friend from college, an adult who sat in through my Sunday school class as a teenager, or a new family visiting our church - I am a minister’s wife, a Sunday school teacher still and a ladies’ Bible study leader too.
+If it is an old friend from college, an adult who sat in through my Sunday school class as a teenager, or a new family visiting our church - I am a middle school English teacher, a Bible studier, a reader of historical fiction and a collector of vintage dishes.

 Like most women, I wear a large variety of hats- some of those hats seem to look and fit better on me than others.
 But no matter the hat and its implied stereotype, I am first and foremost a work-in-progress.
 I am developing and becoming in all of those areas, all of those relationships.